forax/we_are_all_to_gather/README.md

 ### filter

-Let's now try to implement `filter` which keep the element that have the predicate function that returns true
+Let's now try to implement `stream.filter(predicate)` which keep the element that have the predicate function that returns true, `stream.filter()` is parallelizable, stateless and greedy.

 ```java
   var result = text.lines()